What is Surface Free Energy?

 The molecules in the bulk liquid are balanced because cohesive forces act equally in all directions.
 However, molecules on the surface experience only lateral intermolecular forces, which pull them inward.
 As a result, the liquid minimizes its surface area to the smallest possible, creating surface tension.

+The effect of excess energy at the surface, which seeks to attract a partner to the atmosphere side, explains why wettability depends on the magnitude of surface tension.
 The surface tension of solids is often called surface free energy, unlike that of liquids.
 Surface tension (mN/m) is the force required to pull a unit-length wire, while surface free energy (mJ/m2) is the energy needed to spread a unit-area surface.
 The units are different, but the values are equal.

 Components of the total Surface Free Energy